uber/Cadence-Docs/src/docs/02-concepts/09-search-workflows.md

 ### Default Attributes

+More and more default attributes are added in newer versions.
-These can be found by using the :CLI: get-search-attr command or the GetSearchAttributes API.
-The names and types are as follows:
+Please get the  by using the :CLI: get-search-attr command or the GetSearchAttributes API.
+Some names and types are as follows:

 | KEY                 | VALUE TYPE |
 | ------------------- | ---------- |